Make-Tarkov-Great-Again/MTGA-Binaries/README.md

 ## Disclaimer

 This is by no means designed for cheats or illegally downloading the game.
 This is purely for educational and game modification purposes.
+You must buy the game to use this.
+You can obtain it here. [https://www.escapefromtarkov.com](https://www.escapefromtarkov.com)

 ## Summary